lwsjs/lws/README.md

 # lws

-***This documentation is a work in progress.***

 A lean, modular web server for rapid full-stack development.

-Lws is a core for quickly launching a local web server.
+Lws is an application core for quickly launching a local web server.
 Behaviour is added via plugins giving you full control over how requests are processed and responses created.

 * Supports HTTP, HTTPS and HTTP2.
 * Small and 100% personalisable.
 Load and use only the behaviour required by your project.